github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-validity-checks-for-your-repository.md

 > [!NOTE]
 > {% data variables.product.company_short %} typically makes GET requests to check the validity of the credential, picks the least intrusive endpoints, and selects endpoints that don't return any personal information.

-For more information on using validity checks, see "[AUTOTITLE](/TODO)."
+For more information on using validity checks, see "TODO."

 ## Enabling validity checks